Articles

 Finally understanding how references work in Android and Java

 A few weeks ago I attended Mobiconf, one of the best conferences for Mobile Developers I had the pleasure to attend in Poland.
 During his eclectic presentation “The best (good) practices”, my friend and colleague Jorge Barroso came up with a statement that made me reflect after hearing it: If you are an Android developer and you do not use WeakReferences, you have a problem.
 On an example of good timing, a couple of months ago I did publish my last book, “Android High Performance”, co-authored with Diego Grancini.
+One of the most passionate chapters is the one talking about Memory Management in Android.
+In this chapter, we talk about how the memory works in a mobile device, how memory leaks happen, why this is important and which techniques we can apply to avoid them.
+Since I did start developing for Android, I have always observed a tendency to involuntarily avoid or give a low priority to everything related with memory leaks and memory management.
+If the functional criteria are fulfilled, why bothering?
+We are always in a rush to develop new features, and we would rather present something visual in our next Sprint demo rather than caring about something that nobody will see at a first glance.

 You live in a better world today